 - Please contact your clinic sister or paediatrician.
 It is of utmost importance that you communicate with the doctor’s rooms once you have done a jaundice test at the laboratories.
 This will enable correct management of jaundice.

-Weekly weight check at the baby clinic
+Taking care of a newborn: weekly weight check at the baby clinic

 - Adequate weight gain is an important sign of your baby’s well-being.
 If your baby gains less than 90 grams per week for two successive weeks, please contact your paediatrician.